-Our home away from home in Luang Prabang, Laos sat opposite from the former royal city’s oldest operating temple, Wat Wisunalat (a temple with many variations on its name).
+Our home away from home in Luang Prabang, Laos sat opposite from the city’s oldest operating temple, Wat Wisunarat (also spelled Vat Visounnarath).
 The temple was built in the early 1500s.

 Known for its quiet lanes and thirty temples, Luang Prabang feels authentically Asian.
-Monks of all ages – clad in saffron-colored robes – pound the pavement in bare feet and sandals, and from time to time, you’ll be able to observe, or in our case, hear Buddhist customs being practiced.
+Monks of all ages, clad in saffron-colored robes, pound the pavement in bare feet and sandals.
+From time to time, you’ll be able to observe, or in our case, hear Buddhist customs being practiced.

 We learned that on about four particularly-significant Buddhist holidays per month, the gong is sounded and the drum is played at a temple complex.
-We happened to have impeccable timing, as we were across the street from this temple on three of those special days. :-) The sounding – which lasted for approximately 30 minutes – would have been the perfect local alarm clock had it not been for its early sounding at 0430.
+We happened to have impeccable timing, as we were across the street from this temple on three of those special days.
+The sounding — which lasted for approximately 30 minutes — would have been the perfect local alarm clock had it not been for its early sounding at 04:30 in the morning.
 The haunting sound was particularly challenging on the day we both were afflicted with food poisoning and wanted nothing but uninterrupted sleep!

 Like some of the other temple complex buildings, the stupa was destroyed during the Black Flag invasion of Luang Prabang in 1887.
 Many of the Buddha images and relics inside were destroyed.
 Today, worshippers place marigold flower-studded cone hat–like offerings at the base of the stupa along with balls of sticky rice.

 Friendly dogs perpetually roam the property, watched over by the guard-like figures flanking the stairwell.

 The statues were intended to be intimidating, I suppose, but I found them rather whimsical with their crooked teeth and colorful costumes.

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.